AbhinavSivanandhan/AbhinavSivanandhan/README.md

 ## Fun Projects

-- 🎨 Built a Social Media App for Artists using React and AWS magic.
+- 🎨 Built a Social Media App for Artists using React and AWS.
 - 📅 Created a Hangout Event Planner with NodeJS, Express, and MongoDB.
 - 🤖 Predicting Mechanical Properties Using ML: Developed a web-app to predict stress and deformation using a Gradient Boosting Regression model with over 80% accuracy.